fgabriel1891/Palm-Frugivore_Interactions_Neo-Afrotropics/README.md

 This is the https://globalbioticinteractions.org integration of the dataset on palm-frugivore mutualistic seed dispersal interactions mined from published literature for the Neotropics and Afrotopics.
 You can explore the dataset through GloBi [here](https://www.globalbioticinteractions.org/?accordingTo=globi%3Afgabriel1891%2FPalm-Frugivore_Interactions_Neo-Afrotropics&interactionType=interactsWith) or by cliking the GloBi batch at the top.

 This dataset comes as an integral part of the following scientific publication:
  > Muñoz, G., Trøjelsgaard, K., & W.D.
 Kissling.
-2018.
+2019.
 A synthesis of animal-mediated seed dispersal of palms reveals distinct biogeographic differences in species interactions.
-Journal of Biogeography (*submitted*)
+The Journal of Biogeography.
+[10.1111/jbi.13493](10.1111/jbi.13493)